FAQ about Compute Cloud

 How do I learn about the cost?

-You can lean how much the service will cost in Compute Cloud pricing policy.
+See the pricing for this service in Compute Cloud pricing policy.
 You can also use our calculator.

 Virtual machines